fusiondew/Xeverous.github.io/content/cpp_tutorial/from_scratch/09_classes/08_destructors.md

 layout: article
 ---

 Ok, you probably surmise what destructors do.
-Like constructors, they are inevitable and are always called when an object is destroyed (goes out of scope).
+Like constructors, they are inevitable (almost) and are always called when an object is destroyed (goes out of scope).

 Destructors are written like constructors, but the class name is prepended with `~`.